1 Home Declutter Tips That Enhance Life and Promote a Sense of Order

 Place the unwanted junk mail in it on-site, Don’t even bring it in the house.
 Then separate your important mail and do what you normally do with it.

 This way you don’t have to dread sorting through many day’s worths of junk mail and the junk mail can be easily recycled at that time.
 Add this to your home decluttering tips.

 Decluttering That Kitchen

 Well, not the whole kitchen, just the countertops.
-Nothing makes a kitchen look more inviting and stress-free that empty countertops.
+Nothing makes a kitchen look more inviting and stress-free than empty countertops.

 One of the best ways to achieve that look is to get rid of unnecessary, redundant gadgets that clutter the countertops.

-If you have a single purpose gadget that another multi-purpose gadget can do its job, get rid of it.
-Some of us love kitchen appliances and gadget but stop it already.
+If you have a single-purpose gadget that another multi-purpose gadget can do its job, get rid of it.
+Some of us love kitchen appliances and gadgets but stop it already.